 “They’re after me,” panted the person under the table.

-It is surprising that Stella Benson’s books have been ignored since she died; Virago Press saw no need to reprint them, yet her writing is vibrant (as was her peripatetic lifestyle), and there is a pronounced energetic wit that accompanies all her observation.
+It is surprising that Stella Benson’s books have been ignored since she died.
+Virago Press has never seen any need to reprint them.
+Yet her writing is vibrant, and there is a pronounced energetic wit that accompanies all her observation.
 The New Zealand poet and novelist Robyn Hyde, who was clearly influenced by Benson, declared that she would “rather be Stella Benson than anyone else in the world.”
-Perhaps Benson wrote only one mature novel of significance, Tobit Transplanted, and her strengths as a writer were surpassed by others of her time.
-Her wit and light sarcasm can be found in Elizabeth von Arnim, her use of fantasy in Lord Dunsany and Ronald Firbank, her accounts of the social history of her time bettered by many others.
-Her flowing style and graceful syntax can be seen elsewhere in abundance immediately after the First World War, and she never incorporated modernist tendencies (although she read modernist writers voraciously).
-But her attempt to transpose the imaginary, her “thought people” and her dream world, and make them part of our real world so that we cannot clearly see the join, is bold and interesting.
-Her books are difficult to categorise or brand, and it is not unlikely that she would have rejoiced that, a hundred years after its first publication, Living Alone is held still as a work of secure individuality and originality, although unlikely to be held as a lost masterpiece.
-It is Harry Potter meets Louis Theroux.
+Perhaps Benson wrote only one mature novel of significance before her early death, Tobit Transplanted, and it could be that her strengths as a writer were surpassed by others of her generation.
+Her wit and light sarcasm can be found in Elizabeth von Arnim; her flowing style and graceful syntax can be seen elsewhere in abundance immediately after the First World War; her use of fantasy is bettered by Lord Dunsany and Ronald Firbank; her accounts of the social history of her time are somewhat naive when compared to some of her contemporaries; and as fatal damage to her literary afterlife, she never incorporated modernist tendencies (although she read modernist writers voraciously).
+But her attempt to transpose the imaginary, her “thought people” and her dream world, and make them part of our real world so that we cannot clearly see the join, is both bold and interesting.
+Containing a splash of fantasy with a twist of highbrow literary relish, Living Alone is a book that is difficult to categorise or brand, and Stella Benson might have rejoiced in that.
+A hundred years after its first publication in 1919 it can at least be regarded still as a work of secure individuality and originality, though unlikely to be hailed as a lost masterpiece.
+Its mismatch of inner fantasy and observational reality might suggest that Living Alone is Harry Potter meets Louis Theroux.

 Her life had been marred by illness from an early age.
-As an elder teenager she had spent seventeen months in Europe, mainly in Switzerland, to recover from the constant bronchial complaints and pleurisy that had restricted her schooling in earlier years, and that when fifteen had made her permanently deaf in her right ear.
+As an elder teenager she had spent seventeen months in Europe, mainly in Switzerland, to recover from the constant bronchial complaints and pleurisy that had restricted her schooling in earlier years; by the age of fifteen her pleurisy resulted in a permanent deafness in her right ear.
 Her diary recounts her fears of death and she was aware that the prognosis for advanced tuberculosis was not good; she was diagnosed officially as consumptive in late 1915.
 Accordingly she lived her life to the full, although her travel itinerary, at least after a leisurely eight month-long honeymoon escapade in America, was perhaps rarely conducive to a stable life.
-Her husband, James O’Gorman Anderson, whom she had met in 1920 and married in September 1921, had failed to find work when in California and had returned to his post in the Chinese Customs Service.
+Her husband, James O’Gorman Anderson, whom she had met in 1920 and married in September 1921, had failed to find work when in California on honeymoon, and had returned to his post in the Chinese Customs Service.
 Benson followed him around Indo-China.
 Her last trip in 1932 to Hainan, Paktoi and Bali proved to be not only uncomfortable but also fatal.
 She died in a French hospital in northern Vietnam.

 From Katherine Mansfield’s review of Living Alone,